abhinjata/graphmylife/content/articles/article8/index.md

 lastmod: 2024-07-12
 tags: ["philosophy"]
 author: ["A.J."]
-description: "To achieve long-term happiness and a rich life, one must choose discipline over short-term pleasures.
+description: "To achieve long-term happiness and a rich life, one must choose discipline over short-term pleasures."
 summary: "To achieve long-term happiness and a rich life, one must choose discipline over short-term pleasures.."
 cover:
     alt: "Some Uses For Olive Oil"